dryadd44651/Digit-Recognizer/README.md

 # Digit-Recognizer

+- Clean the data with Panda
-Using CNN(Keras) to solve classification of handwritten images
+-	Implemented CNN(Keras) for classification of handwritten images
+- Implemented Data Augmentation by by shift and rotation
+- Designed Learning Rate Rule for optimization
+- Tuned the Model by training and validation curves
+- Checked the confusion matrix for Model Evaluation

 For accelerating the test.
 I set the test_size to 0.8, epochs to 3 and only using the small dataset.
 Normal training setting should be test_size=0.1 epochs = 30